gadget-framework/mfdb/README.md

 Prerequisites
 -------------

-Besides R, you will also need RPostgreSQL set up to access the database, and PostgreSQL installed if you want to run the database locally too.
+Besides R, you will also need RPostgres set up to access the database, and PostgreSQL installed if you want to run the database locally too.

 ### Linux (Debian / Ubuntu)

-Installation of RPostgreSQL will happen automatically, however you need some PostgreSQL libraries before it will work:
+Installation of RPostgres will happen automatically, however you need some PostgreSQL libraries before it will work:

     apt-get install libpq-dev